WordPress Plugins in a Nutshell

 WordPress plugins are loaded early when you visit a page in a WordPress site, WordPress will go through the following standard loading process:

-• Fourth, it will load the pluggable functions.
+- Fourth, it will load the pluggable functions.
 These functions override specific core functions in a plugin.
-An example would be the wp_mail function.
-You can use this function in your plugin to send email using SMTP rather than the default mail PHP function.
-All pluggable functions are defined in the pluggable.php core WordPress file under the wp_includes directory.
+An example would be the

 WordPress Plugin Directories